The FIA Motorsport 2021 Prize-giving Award, Paris with a Young Family & Eurodisney

-Our tips for enjoying this bonkers experience, is pay, pay, pay to avoid too many strops & stamping feet … Pay to stay in the best place, pay to skip the 4 hour long queues, pay for extortionately overpriced candyfloss.
+Our tips for enjoying this bonkers experience is pay, pay, pay to avoid too many strops & stamping feet … Pay to stay in the best place, pay to skip the 4-hour long queues, and pay for extortionately overpriced candyfloss.

 The rides … The big hit was Big Thunder Mountain for the whole family, we all enjoyed Thunder Mesa Riverboat Landing (it was slow but relaxing!) .. we loved it, again and again and again!
 Phantom Manor scared the living daylights out of me, but the kids seem to enjoy it :).
 I was too much of a wimp to go on Indiana Jones & The Temple of Perils or Hyperspace Mountain (thank god Zia was too short, so a great excuse not to go), but it was Billy’s highlight of the entire trip!!!

 Meet’n’Greet – They loved meeting the characters such as Stitch and Goofy.
 Billy loved meeting the Marvel characters.
 Zia’s highlight was meeting Minnie Mouse!

 Shows … We loved Buffalo Bill’s Wild West Show but sadly that’s no longer going.
 Billy loved meeting the Marvel characters and seeing their street shows (free, by the way), we’d 100% recommend The Lion King, Rythms of the Pridelands (and buy your tickets, don’t queue), it’s incredible!!!
 NB.
 Check the language & length of the shows before you queue.
 Unless you’re fluent in French, don’t queue for 3 hours to watch 10 minutes of Frozen, a Musical Invitation … in French (the biggest disappointment on the trip)